 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.

-Staircase Remodel Prep: Remove Stair Railing
+Staircase Remodel Prep: Remove Stair Railing and Newel Post

 My design calls for a modern and minimal railing.
 My entry way is a small space and I want it to feel more open.
 The new newel post and handrail will be made from very simple lumber, with hog pen fencing replacing the balusters.